Automatic differentiation in machine learning: a survey: AD and Its Main Modes

 The advantages of reverse mode AD, however, come with the cost of increased storage requirements growing (in the worst case) in proportion to the number of operations in the evaluated function.
-It is an active area of research to improve storage requirements in implementations, by methods such as checkpointing strategies and data-flow analysis \citep{Dauvergne2006}.
+It is an active area of research to improve storage requirements in implementations by using advanced methods such as checkpointing strategies and data-flow analysis \citep{Dauvergne2006,siskind2017divide}.

-\subsection{Origins of AD and backpropagation}
+\subsection{Origins of AD and Backpropagation}

-Ideas underlying the AD technique date back to the 1950s \citep{Nolan1953,Beda1959}.
+Ideas underlying AD date back to the 1950s \citep{Nolan1953,Beda1959}.
 Forward mode AD as a general method for evaluating partial derivatives was essentially discovered by \citet{Wengert1964}.
-It was followed by a period of relatively low activity, until interest in the field was revived in the 1980s mostly through the work of \citet{Griewank1989}, also supported by improvements in modern programming languages and the feasibility of an efficient reverse mode AD.\footnote{For a thorough review of the development of AD, we advise readers to refer to \citet{Rall2006} Also see \citet{Griewank2012} for an investigation of the origins of the reverse mode.}.
+It was followed by a period of relatively low activity, until interest in the field was revived in the 1980s mostly through the work of \citet{Griewank1989}, also supported by improvements in modern programming languages and the feasibility of an efficient reverse mode AD.